 Our climate is fantastic for gardening.
-We can grow just about anything providing by improving our soil and supply with enough water to suit the plants.
+We can grow just about anything by improving our soil and supplying enough water to suit the plants.
 Improving soil isn’t tricky; adding lots of smelly stuff like compost and manure usually does the trick.
 But, with our current watering restrictions, many home owners are becoming concerned and even confused about how much water is enough and how to use the myriad of water saving products that are available.

 Assessing the layout and plantings of the garden as well as the reticulation system is of course the best place to start when looking to reduce the amount of water required.
 Have plants been grouped with others that have similar water requirements?
 Have they been planted so that they receive the correct amount of sun or shade?
 Do the sprinklers water the garden and lawn and not the walls and paths, even on a windy day?

 Some would have you think that to have a beautiful garden and lush lawn without using lots of water that a fortune needs to be spent on water saving products but this isn’t actually the case.
 Every water-saving product available is very effective but they each have different jobs and not all are needed for all situations.
 Work out the problem first and then choose the solution from the options below.

 Soil wetting agents allow the water to soak into the soil rather than running off the surface ensuring that every drop is delivered to the roots of the lawn or the plants.

 Many soils in WA are hydrophobic or water repellent meaning that the water is unable to penetrate the surface, causing it to run off or sit on the top until it has evaporated.
 It is believed that this is caused by organic matter breaking down, leaving a waxy coating on the soil particles.
 Wetting agents are like detergents that break down this waxy coating allowing the water to instantly penetrate into the spaces in between.
 Most potting mixes will also become water repellent if they are allowed to dry out.